shilab/institutional-knowledge/cluster/cluster.md

 You can get the full job status by using ```qstat -f jobid```.

 Delete a running job by using ```qdel jobid```.

+There is more information on the [URC website](http://urc.uncc.edu/faqs/job-scheduling-with-torque/)